10 Best Off-Grid Bathroom Ideas

 There are numerous options for off-grid toilets, whether you’re staying home or hitting the road.
 Starting with…

 1.)
+Composting Toilets.
 Your absolute best bet would be to have composting toilets installed in your house before the grid goes down.
 Composting toilets have many benefits, even if SHTF never happens.
 They reduce household use of water by up to 60 percent and they are a great way to be more environmentally friendly.

 Composting toilets do not require water to flush.
 There are numerous types of composting toilets, and you can search online for a company near you that will install them.
 Sun-Mar is a popular manufacturer of numerous models of composting toilets.
 Some of them require electricity, which is obviously not what we’re looking for in an off-grid toilet.